CleverCloud/anorm-pg-entity/README.md

-Please note that anorm PG Entities depends on [scala-sql-parser](https://github.com/stephentu/scala-sql-parser)
+Please note that anorm PG Entities depends on [scala-sql-parser](https://github.com/stephentu/scala-sql-parser) **for the tests only**.

-**for the tests only**, which is not released on a repo yet, you have to `publish-local` it beforehand.
+Scala-SQL-Parser is not released on a repo yet, you have to `publish-local` it beforehand.